Why Painkiller Highlights True Stories of Oxycontin Victims

 “We struggled a bit when it came time to add the disclaimer onto the front of the show, which is standard legal that protects us from someone feeling we defamed them.
 Because the truth is, you can’t know what someone was actually thinking.
 In many cases, conversations that took place that we weren’t privy to, we can’t know what was said.
 Also, you sometimes need to create composite characters,” Newman tells MovieMaker.

 “Me and Pete [Berg], what we really struggled with was letting them [the Sacklers] off the hook with a disclaimer when you’re telling a story that is true and the subject is a master at obfuscation and avoidance.
-The last thing you want to do is deliver them the opening and closing argument in their defense, which is ‘this is all bullshit,'” he adds.
+The last thing you want to do is deliver them the opening and closing argument in their defense, which is ‘this is all bulls—,'” he adds.
 “Pete Berg came up with the idea of filming the loved ones of OxyContin overdose victims.”

 The beginning of each of the six episodes of Painkiller briefly introduces a family member of a real Oxycontin overdose victim, who tells the audience what they miss about their loved one and the impact that loss has had on them and their family.